-• This document is being updated as part of a processor upgrade to the HP Integrity rx2620 server.
+• This document is being updated as part of the enhancements to the rx4640 server.

 Publishing History

 The publishing history below identifies the edition dates of this manual.
 Updates are made to this publication on an unscheduled, as needed, basis.
 The updates will consist of a complete replacement manual and pertinent on-line or CD documentation.